-It is important that potential vendors and contractors register through Metropolitan's e-procurement system, "NetConnect."
-Automatic e-mail notifications of RFPs/RFQs are provided to everyone that is registered with the relevant service code as required by Metropolitan policy.
+It is important that potential vendors and contractors register through Metropolitan's e-procurement system.
+Automatic e-mail notifications of RFPs/RFQs are provided to everyone that is registered with the relevant service codes.

 - Notice of whether a pre-proposal conference will be conducted prior to submission of proposals to explain the work and submittal requirements.
 Attendance at a pre-proposal conference may be designated as mandatory in order to submit a proposal or statement of qualifications.